 Spend Time Wisely

-We encourage you and your students to share your experiences at MiCareerQuest Middle Michigan with friends, family and other via social media using #MiCareerQuestMM.
+We encourage you and your students to share your experiences at MiCareerQuest Middle Michigan with friends, family and other via social media using #bestofquest.

 We expect local media to report on MiCareerQuest Middle Michigan.
-If a television or newspaper reporter or photographer approaches you or your students, we encourage you to talk to them about the event or have your picture taken.
-Please note, news media typically do not need a student’s approval to be included in photographs and video footage used to cover a new event in a public place such as this.
-Regardless, all students attending should have a signed waiver at their school.
+If a television or newspaper reporter or photographer approaches you or your students, we encourage you to talk to them about the event or have your picture taken, if you are comfortable.
+Please note, news media typically do not need a student’s approval to be included in photographs and video footage used to cover a news event such as this.
+Regardless, all students attending MiCareerQuest Middle Michigan should have a signed marketing/publicity waiver at their school.

 Everyone’s safety is a top priority at MiCareerQuest Middle Michigan.
-In the event of an emergency, law enforcement, security, and event volunteers will quickly direct school chaperones and students on what to do.
+In the event of an emergency, law enforcement, security team and event volunteers will quickly direct the school chaperones and students on what to do.
+There is a first aid station on the exhibit floor as well as an emergency snack station if needed.

 Wrapping Up the Visit